osisoft/PI-Adapter/V1/Installation/Uninstall the adapter.md

 2. Optional: To delete data, configuration, and log files, delete the directory _%ProgramData%\OSIsoft\Adapters\AdapterName_.

-    This will delete all data processed by the adapter in addition to the configuration and log files.
+    This deletes all data processed by the adapter, in addition to the configuration and log files.

 ## Linux